logia-scientific/logia-docs/README.md

-Website and documentation wikis for Logia.
+Website and documentation for Logia.